s223929/41934---Advanced-BIM-Materials/A5/README.md

 All in all, A1–A5 taught me something completely new about BIM, how to move from model to data, and from data to functional tools.
 I entered the course with experience in BIM modelling, but I am leaving it with a much stronger understanding of OpenBIM, IFC structures, and coding.
 It has been challenging, but also incredibly motivating, and it’s definitely something I can use in the future.

 **s223929**

+My learning journey through the course has been

 **s223898**